Diego Romo de Vivar: Family

-Don Diego Romo de Vivar y Pérez was born into a prominent family in Rielves, Spain in 1589, the son of don Diego Romo de Vivar and doña Catalina Pérez.
-He married doña María Rangel sometime around 1624 in San Felipe, Guanajuato.
-He had 9 children; María, Diego, Juan, Isabel, Antonia, Pedro, Jerónimo, Francisco and José who followed in the adventurous footsteps of don Diego Romo de Vivar and dispersed in different cities of Nueva Galicia and Nueva Vizcaya.
-His son, Diego Romo de Vivar, owner of the Hacienda de Rincón de Romos, contracted marriage with doña Luisa de Angeles y de los Reyes.
+Don Diego Romo de Vivar y Pérez was born into a prominent family in Rielves, Spain in 1589, the son of Don Diego Romo de Vivar and Doña Catalina Pérez.
+He married Doña María Rangel sometime around 1624 in San Felipe, Guanajuato.
+He had 9 children; María, Captain Pedro Romo de Vivar Y Rangel who was married with Lorenza Tiscareño Ruiz de Esparza, Juan, Isabel, Antonia, Diego, Jerónimo, Francisco and José who followed in the adventurous footsteps of Don Diego Romo de Vivar and dispersed in different cities of Nueva Galicia and Nueva Vizcaya.
+His son, Diego Romo de Vivar, owner of the Hacienda de Rincón de Romos, contracted marriage with Doña Luisa de Angeles y de los Reyes.
 His grandson, and third of his name, Diego Romo de Vivar was an explorer, his brother Juan became alcalde mayor of Aguascalientes, José was also an explorer and possibly the first European to colonize the territories of the current populations of Álamos, Nogales and Sonora in the state of Sonora, north of Mexico.
 Pedro was captain, along with his brother Juan who bought the hacienda of Rincón de Ortega.
 Like his brothers, he was an explorer, rancher and miner and very possibly the first to exercise these activities in the territories that now make up the state of Arizona in the United States.
 His grandson José Romo de Vivar, was one of the early settlers in Arizona.